-Since its launching in June 2016, the presence of Opera VPN in the tech world has stirred many controversies.
+Since its launch in June 2016, the presence of Opera VPN in the tech world has stirred many controversies.
 The fact that it’s free raises suspicions as to its real agenda.
 Why would a company create a VPN for free?
 Is its free VPN worth it or not?
 Read this Opera VPN review to find out the benefits and disadvantages of this VPN, as well as how to use it with the Opera browser.

 What is the Opera Browser VPN?